 We prepare and provide customized materials to promote the program to your employees.

-We are payroll compliant in all 50 states, and Payactiv is the only EWA provider with an approval order from the CFPB*.
+We are payroll compliant in all 50 states, and use industry best practices.

 We offer tools and training to get the most value out of the program and a dedicated Account Manager.

 We provide 24/7/365 customer support in English and Spanish by toll-free phone and online live chat.

 Our data is encrypted, SOC 2 compliant, and we have ISO 27001 controls in place.
 We don’t store sensitive employee data.

 At Payactiv, we believe that a future of pay that’s faster, digital, convenient, and connected is already here.
 And your employees want and welcome this new reality.
 Now’s your chance to give them what they need.

 * The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
 If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll free at 1 (877) 747-5862, 24 hours a day, 7 days a week.

 1 In order for you to be paid early, your payroll or benefits payment provider must submit the deposit early.
 It is important to note that your payroll or benefits payment provider may not submit the deposit or payment early each payment period.
 Be sure to ask your payroll or benefits payment provider when they submit your deposit information to the bank for processing.
 Early deposit of funds will begin upon the 2nd qualifying deposit.
 A qualifying deposit is defined as a direct deposit greater than $5.00 received from the same payer.